Create sites

 Select a geographic boundary

-You can select a geographic boundary, such as a state or county, to create a site.
+To select a geographic boundary, such as a state or county, to create a site, complete the following steps:

 The Select geography workflow pane appears.

-• Search—Enter a city, county, ZIP Code, block groups, census tracts, and so on.
-You can also enter part of a name or number to search.
+• Search—Enter a city, county, ZIP code, block groups, census tracts, and so on.
+You can also type part of a name or number to search.

 • Select from map—Click a geographic area on the map to select it.